 Taking a drive on a hot summer day without air conditioning can be brutal.
 Sure, you can always roll the windows down, but circulating hot air throughout your car doesn’t bring much comfort.
-If your drive to work hasn’t been as cool as you’d like it to be, it’s possible that your A/C is starting to fail.
+If your drive to work hasn’t been as cool as you’d like it to be, it’s possible that your vehicle air conditioning is starting to fail.

 Here are a few signs that your A/C is going out: